 Currently, payday loans predominantly make up the market for SAACs.
 These are small personal loans provided by payday lenders, with flexible eligibility requirements focused on your income and ability to pay back the loan rather than on your credit score.

-Lenders are required be licensed with ASIC and cite their credit licence numbers on their website and key documents. ie. their credit guide.
+Lenders are required be licensed and cite their credit licence numbers on their website and key documents. ie. their credit guide.

 Reasonable inquiries about requirements, objectives and financial